 Grootscholten have been growing Phalaenopsis Orchids since 1972, for cut stems rather than plants.
 With more than 12,000m2 of glasshouses, they focus primarily on creating long stems and large headed Phalaenopsis.
 The ‘Baby’ varieties are new but promise to be popular and more widely available in the future.

-You can order these flowers online for delivery at any time from Thursday, March 3rd until Sunday, March 13th, anywhere in London.
-I hope you will enjoy these extraordinary flowers for a very special International Women's Day that focuses on a topic very close to my heart.
+You can order these flowers online for delivery on Tuesday, March 7th and Wednesday, March 8th only, anywhere in London.
+I hope you will enjoy these extraordinary flowers for a very special International Women's Day.